KartoffelChipss/FeatherFlow/README.md

   <p align="center" >Lightweight Text editor with Syntax highlighting</p>
 </p>

-> [!NOTE]
-> Currently the app is only optimised and tested for MacOS, but support for Windows and Linux will follow

 ## Customization

 You can choose between 11 different themes with each having a light and dark mode option or add your own theme and background image.